johnwargo/random-errors-11ty/src/posts/2025/flutter-android-toolchain-cannot-execute.md

 [✓] Network resources
 ```

-To check my system to see what version of Java the system sees, I execute the following command:
+To check my system to see what version of Java the system sees, I use the following command:

 ```shell
 where java